elisabethkoert/FEATHER/docs/User-Guide/Getting-Started.md

 ---
 # Getting Started: Installation & Toolbox Setup

 This page walks you through getting FEATHER running on your computer for the first time.
-It assumes you have already followed [[Getting Started with Git|User-Guide-Git-Basics]] and have a local copy of the `invivoEphysFEATHER` repository on your computer.
+It assumes you have already followed [Getting Started with Git](./Git-Basics.md) and have a local copy of the `invivoEphysFEATHER` repository on your computer.

 ---